 103.11.6 Report by Hearing Panel or Officer

-A. The hearing panel or officer will prepare a brief written report summarizing the findings of fact.
+A. The hearing panel or officer will prepare a brief written report summarizing and recommend findings of fact to the Director.

 B. At the discretion of the Director, the Director may request that the panel or hearing officer consider and submit recommendations for sanctions as part of their deliberations.

 C. The report should normally be submitted within 7 days of the hearing unless extended by the Director.